• Home

 TEFL Certification

-What Visa Do I Need to Teach in South Korea?
+What Visa Do You Need to Teach in Korea?

 How Can I Apply for an E2 Visa?

-2. Send the required documents to your Education Employer in South Korea.
+2. Submit documents to your employer in Korea.

 Documents Needed for an E-2 Visa

-• Passport Photos (4 Copies).
-Standard Passport Photo you would need for a new passport.
+• Passport Photos (4 copies) – Standard passport photos, the same type required for a new passport.

-• Sealed University Transcripts (3 Copies).
-University transcripts are often required for public school positions however some hagwons may ask you to provide them.
-Make sure you contact your university and ask you to mail your transcripts in a sealed envelope with a stamp and/or signature over the seal.
-DO NOT open your transcripts.
+• Sealed University Transcripts (3 copies) – Often required for public school positions; some private schools (hagwons) may also request them.
+Contact your university to mail your transcripts in a sealed envelope with an official stamp or signature over the seal.
+Do not open the transcripts yourself.

-Additional Documents Required to Teach English in South Korea
+Additional Documents Required for Teaching English in Korea

 1. Apostille